Question

 What is CNAME?

 CNAME stands for Canonical Name Record.
-Set up CNAME records to point to the Zendesk domain to use its domain key.
+Set up CNAME records to point to the Zendesk domain to use the domain key.
 This recommendation is specific to the DKIM record and unrelated to host mapping.

 Summary of DNS records

-For more information, see these articles:
+For more information, see

 - Add the Zendesk recommended SPF record